 Trafficking is an insult to our human dignity.
 We are all persons created in God’s image never to be reduced to “objects” that can be sold or traded.
-As a faith community we will pray for victims of trafficking, provide education and awareness in our Archdiocese and understand if there are practical ways to collaborate to help our brothers and sisters who are being victimized.
+As a faith community we pray for victims of trafficking and are providing education and awareness in our Archdiocese.

-We encourage you to write to your MP to express any concerns you may have regarding the bill or the issue of trafficking.
+We continue to encourage you to write to your MP to express any concerns you may have regarding the issue of trafficking.
 Remember, every letter a politician receives is treated as if it represents the views of hundreds of other people.
 Your single letter wields great political influence.

 For more information on the Archdiocese’s Anti Human Trafficking Initiatives, please click on the following buttons to find out more.